jsanders108/wallet-insurance-app/README.md

-This is a full-stack Solidity wallet insurance app.
+This is a full-stack Solidity wallet insurance app (using Ethers.js).
 A customer may purchase insurance for a crypto wallet and be covered for up to 50 ETH in case of a hack.
 There are 2 policy types:

   1) For 0.02 ETH, a customer may purchase coverage for up to 50 ETH for 30 days.
   2) For 0.01 ETH, a customer may purchase coverage for up to 25 ETH for 30 days.